 Signing up for a free trial¶

 First things first - you'll need a Kumulos account!
 Head over to www.kumulos.com and signup for a free trial.
-Kumulos features are free to use on up to 25 test devices for 30 days (or 60 days for the App Build feature) while you complete your app migration.
+Kumulos features are free to use on up to 25 test devices for up to 30 days while you complete your app migration.

 Creating a client¶

 Kumulos groups your Apps under Clients, usually the name of the company you are building the app for.
 To add a new client click the primary action button.

 Fill in the name of the client.
 If you are building an app for someone else, you can enable the Client Portal so they can get read-only access to the analytics and reports for their apps.
 You can also share files and links with them during the migration project.
 If you choose not to enable it now, you can edit the client enable the client portal for them at a later date.
 Click "Save" when done.

 You will now be redirected to the client dashboard.

 Now, you can add an app for that client by clicking primary action button.
 Fill in the name of the App, and optionally, add a brief description and upload an icon.
 Click "Save" when done.